Martin Taccetta: The Jersey crew

-The longest trial in history
+The longest Mafia trial in American history

 In 1985, Taccetta and 19 co-defendants were indicted in New Jersey on 76 counts of labor racketeering, illegal gambling, loansharking, extortion, drug trafficking, money laundering, conspiracy and murder for hire.
 These indictments were the result of a four-year investigation of the Jersey crew.
 Much of the evidence came from wiretapped conversations at the Hole-in-the-Wall, a restaurant frequented by mob figures in Newark, New Jersey.

 In 1986, when the trial started, the Lucchese family in New York underwent a momentous leadership change with the conviction of Corallo.
 Facing a life sentence in prison, Corallo designated Lucchese capo Victor Amuso as the new acting boss of the family.
 Almost immediately, a dispute occurred between Accetturo and Amuso over the independence of the Jersey crew, and the large increase in tribute that Amuso expected from them.

-On August 26, 1988, after a 21-month trial that was the longest in U.S. history, all 20 defendants were acquitted.
+On August 26, 1988, after a 21-month trial that was the longest Mafia trial in U.S. history, all 20 defendants were acquitted.
 Prosecutors were stunned by the verdict.
 The general consensus was that jurors did not trust the government witnesses, many of whom were themselves criminals testifying in return for reduced sentences.
 As the jurors left the courtroom, the defendants cheered and clapped for them.